Rexore/OpenAudio/README.md

 ```

 > ⚠️ **Alpha Software**
 > The entire OpenAudio suite is currently in public alpha.
-APIs may change, bugs are expected, and production use is not recommended. `OpenAudio_r.js` is the most tested library; `OpenAudio_s.js` and `OpenAudio.js` have received limited testing.
+APIs may change, bugs are expected, and production use is not recommended, without full UAT. `OpenAudio_r.js` is the most tested library; `OpenAudio_s.js` and `OpenAudio.js` have received limited testing.
 Use at your own risk and please report issues.

 ---